-One of the great joys of seeking out holy sites is the serendipity of the treasure hunt.
-While some sacred places such as holy wells or mountains grow organically out of the landscape, others seem to have been magically transported from a place far, far away.
+In writing about Deer Park, I’m reminded that one of the joys of seeking out holy sites is the serendipity of the treasure hunt.
+While some sacred places such as holy wells or mountains grow organically out of the landscape, others seem to have been magically transported from a place far away.

 Such is the case with Deer Park Buddhist Center.
 While I knew a little bit about the center before visiting, I didn’t realize its respected stature in the Buddhist world.
-Deer Park is one of the nation’s most important centers for Tibetan Buddhism, a 13-acre site that is home to seven monks (an additional five nuns live off-site but are part of the community).
-Deer Park is named not after the deer that are plentiful in Wisconsin, but rather after the preserve in India where Gautama Buddha gave his first teachings after attaining enlightenment.
+Deer Park is one of the nation’s most important centers for Tibetan Buddhism.
+It’s named not after the deer that are plentiful in Wisconsin, but rather after the preserve in India where Gautama Buddha gave his first teachings after attaining enlightenment.

 How did a major Tibetan Buddhist center come to be located in the pastoral countryside of rural Wisconsin?
 The reason is Geshe Lhundub Sopa, a native of Tibet who fled his native land in 1959 after the Chinese invasion.
 He spent several years with the Dalai Lama in Dharamsala, India, before coming to the U.S. to be part of a monastic community in New Jersey.
 It was there he received an invitation to come to the University of Wisconsin to be a teaching assistant in Tibetan.